- RuneScape Wiki

 The keepsake key is an item that is used to convert your equipment into a cosmetic override - selectable by visiting the Customisation Menu.

-The item to be converted must be in any of the following slots:
+The item to be converted must be able to be equipped in any of the following slots:

 Note that weapons can only override weapons of similar types, so you cannot override an axe with a sword, for example.